Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation

 \subsection{Analysis}

-\textbf{Feature Visualization:} We visualize the features of the adaptation layer on the transfer task A31$\rightarrow$W10 using t-SNE \cite{donahue2014decaf}.
+\textbf{Feature Visualization:} We visualize the features of adaptation layer using t-SNE \cite{donahue2014decaf}.
 As shown in Figure \ref{tsne}, several observations can be made.
-First, by comparing Figures \ref{2D1} and \ref{2D2}, we find that CORAL forces the target domain to be aligned with the whole source domain, including outlier classes that do not exist in the target label space, which triggers negative transfer leading to model degradation.
-Second, as can be seen in Figure \ref{2D4}, RTNet which integrates the selector into CORAL architecture, can correctly match the target samples to related source samples by integrating the RDS into CORAL to filter outlier classes, which confirms that the matching-based DA methods can be extended to solve PDA problem by embedding RDS.
-(3) compared with Figure \ref{2D3}, RTNet matches the related source domain and the target domain more accurately, indicating that it is more effective than ETN in suppressing the side effect of outlier classes by considering high-level and pixel-level information.
+(1) by comparing Figures \ref{2D1}, \ref{fig:1} and Figures \ref{2D2}, \ref{fig:2}, we find that CORAL forces the target domain to be aligned with the whole source domain, including outlier classes that do not exist in the target label space, which triggers negative transfer.
+(2) as can be seen in Figures \ref{2D4}, \ref{fig:4}, RTNet correctly matches the target samples to related source samples by integrating the RDS into CORAL to filter outlier classes, which confirms that the matching-based DA methods can be extended to solve PDA problem by embedding RDS.
+(3) compared with Figure \ref{2D3}, \ref{fig:3}, RTNet matches the related source domain and the target domain more accurately, indicating that it is more effective than ETN in suppressing the side effect of outlier classes by considering high-level and pixel-level information.

-\textbf{Statistics of Class Retention Probabilities:} To verify the ability of the reinforced data selector to filter the samples, we separately average the retention probabilities $\pi_{\theta}(\bm{s}_{i,c}^s,a_{i,c}^s=1)$ of all samples in each source class $c$ provided by the policy network.
-As shown in Figure \ref{pro}, RTNet assigns much larger retention probabilities to the shared classes than to the outlier classes.
-This result proves that RTNet has the ability to automatically select relevant source classes and filter out outlier classes.

-\textbf{Parameter Sensitivity:} To investigate the effects of the reward discount factor $\gamma$, we varied its value as $\gamma \in \{0,0.2,0.4,0.6,0.8,0.95,1\}$. $\gamma=0$ indicates that future rewards are not considered when updating the policy network. $\gamma=1$ indicates that future rewards with no discounts are considered when updating the policy network.
-As shown in Figure \ref{sen}, the trend implies that appropriately increasing the contribution of future rewards can facilitate correct filtering of reinforced data selector to mitigate negative transfer.

 \textbf{Convergence Performance:} We analyze the convergence of RTNet.